inkysigma/5776AITZ/README.md

 # 5776C

-This is the code ffor the robot.
+This is the code for the robot.